 To get the burnt effect in a gas oven, after baking the cheesecake for 25 minutes, turn on the burner on top, and keep an eye on the cheesecake.
 It will get dark brown quickly.

 It is a good sign!
-If the middle came out firm or sunk while baking, this means that you have overbaked it.
+If the middle came out firm or sunk while baking, you have overbaked it.
 The temperature in the oven is very high, and despite taking the cheesecake out of the oven, it will continue to cook from the heat captured inside the batter.

 When the burnt cheesecake reaches room temperature, place it in a Ziplock bag and refrigerate it for up to 5 days.

-Although I do not recommend freezing this dessert because dairy products do not maintain the same texture after thawing, you can cut the Basque cheesecake into slices and wrap each individually with a plastic wrap and then place it in an airtight container.
-Freeze for up to 3 months.
+Although I do not recommend freezing this dessert because dairy products do not maintain the same texture after thawing, you can cut the basque cake into slices, wrap each individually with plastic wrap, and then place it in an airtight container.
+Freeze it for up to 3 months.

 Basque Burnt Cheesecake Recipe

-- 7 gm all-purpose flour a little less than 2 teaspoons
+- 7 gram all-purpose flour a little less than 2 teaspoons

 - 2 large egg yolks